walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.mapInitialize()
+### events.pluginEnable()

 #### Parameters

- * callback - A function which is called whenever the [server.MapInitializeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/MapInitializeEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.tabComplete()

-#### Parameters

- * callback - A function which is called whenever the [server.TabCompleteEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/TabCompleteEvent.html) is fired
+ * callback - A function which is called whenever the [server.PluginEnableEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/PluginEnableEvent.html) is fired

  * priority - optional - see events.on() for more information.